ONLINE AND PRINT RESOURCE

 This extraordinary and unique scholarly resource was compiled over a period of more than 50 years and was digitized exclusively by HeinOnline at the author’s request.
 It concentrates on the death penalty’s nature, history, operation, effects, psychology, desirability, and compatibility with religious and moral precepts.

 - Part I: Books, Pamphlets and Important Ephemera

 - Part IV: Graphics Inventory

 - Part V: Artifacts Inventory

 This incredible collection also includes Wanger’s testimony at numerous hearings opposing bills attempting to reinstate the death penalty, as well as brochures and short articles.
-The bound and boxed volumes provide a comprehensive overview of the history of death penalty legislation in Michigan.
-Through legislation in 1846, the state became first English-speaking government to abolish the death penalty for murder and lesser crimes.
+Furthermore, the bound and boxed volumes provide a comprehensive overview of the history of death penalty legislation in Michigan.
+Through legislation in 1846, the state became the first English-speaking government to abolish the death penalty for murder and lesser crimes.

 Winner of the Abolitionist of the Century Award

 In October of 2019, Eugene G. Wanger was awarded the “Abolitionist of the Century Award” from Journey of Hope.

 Journey of Hope is an international organization dedicated to the abolition of the death penalty in the United States.
 The organization spotlights murder victims’ family members who choose not to seek revenge, and instead select the path of love and compassion for all of humanity.